MATHinDL/sL_QN_TR/README.md

 ### A MATLAB-based tutorial on implementing training loops for a deep neural network
 **Mahsa Yousefi** and **Angeles Martinez Calomardo**

-This tutorial shows you how to define a convolutional neural network (CNN) and how to create and customize your own training loops.
-If you are a MATLAB user who would like to implement your own training algorithm for which the MATLAB built-in function does not exist, read this tutorial.
+This tutorial shows you how to define a convolutional neural network (CNN) and how to create and customize your training loops.
+If you are a MATLAB user who would like to implement your training algorithm for which the MATLAB built-in function does not exist, read this tutorial.

 [Read and Download the Tutorial.](https://www.researchgate.net/publication/360689841_A_MATLAB-based_tutorial_on_implementing_custom_loops_for_training_a_deep_neural_network)